EUCANCan-Federated-Data-Portal/variant-indexer/docs/developer/quickstart.md

 ## Running with docker-compose
 1. `npm ci` - Install node dependencies from npm

-2. `cp .env.template .env` - Create `.env` file
+2. `cp .env.template .env` - Create `.env` file from template

+	See [config docs](./config.md) for more information on environment variable config.
 Copy `.env.template` file into a new file `.env` in the root directory of this project.
 The template has all default values needed to run this application connected to the containers as defined in the docker-compose file.

 3. `docker-compose up -d` - Run docker compose